Mkhlf/cse15l-lab-reports/lab-report-1-week-2.md

 Start by opening the terminal, either in VScode or your own command line.
 ![command line](commandLine.png)
-Then, type `$ ssh address` and replace 'address', e.g., cs15lwi22zz@ieng6.ucsd.edu.
+Then, type `$ ssh A` and replace **A** with your address, e.g., cs15lwi22zz@ieng6.ucsd.edu.

-If this was your frist time to connect, you might see this massage
+If this was your frist time to connect, you might see this massage:
 ```
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.